How Long Until Foam Rolling Helps Muscle Tightness | 321 STRONG Answers

 - &#10003;Chronic tightness from posture or desk work takes 4-6 weeks to genuinely resolve, longer than post-workout soreness, which responds within 1-3 days.

 Foam rolling reduces muscle tightness within minutes of a single session.
-For most people, real, lasting improvement appears after 2-4 weeks of consistent daily rolling.
+For most people, noticeable, lasting improvement appears after 2-4 weeks of consistent daily rolling.
 The exact timeline depends on how chronic the tightness is, how long each session lasts, and whether you are targeting the right muscle groups.

 ## What Happens During the First Session